The key to getting through the next few months? Learn to love winter. While every…

-My favorite fall drive has all of the above and then some.
+My favorite fall drive is a beautiful stretch from Salt Point to Millerton in Hudson Valley.
+It has all of the above and then some.
 This agricultural area in Dutchess County offers stunning views.
 Winding country roads dip you deep into valleys where the foliage consumes you.
 Hilltop roads reveal sweeping scenes straight out of a painting.
 It’s also known as horse country, so you’ll see horses grazing on rolling pastures next to their immaculate barns.

 And then there are the homes that make you oooh and aaah as much as the fall colors.
 You can roll along enjoying the enchanting farmhouses with fishing ponds, federalist mansionettes and the turn of the century estates of those who once made a lot of money providing milk to NYC.